 A corporation elects to be treated as an S corporation by filing Form 2553, Election by a Small Business Corporation.

 An S corporation files its return on Form 1120S, U.S. Income Tax Return for an S Corporation.

-For more information on S corporations, see Publication 589, Tax Information on S Corporations.
+For more information on S corporations, see the Instructions for Form 1120S.

 Identification Numbers